Raphzaf/flash_neiga/README.md

 3. **Development**: CORS allows localhost connections for local testing

 This dual approach ensures maximum reliability and compatibility.

+### Paddle Billing Keys (Best Practices)

+- **Keys & environments:** Generate `sandbox` keys for tests and `live` keys for production in the Paddle Dashboard → Developer Tools → Authentication → API keys.
+Keep test vs live strictly separated.
+- **Secrets management:** Store `PADDLE_API_KEY` only as a secret (env var or secret manager).
+Never expose keys in the frontend or version control.
+- **HTTP auth:** All Paddle Billing requests must include `Authorization: Bearer <PADDLE_API_KEY>`.
+The backend already sets this header for transactions and price inspection.
+- **Catalog coherence:** Your `priceId` (e.g., `pri_...`) must belong to the same Paddle project/environment as the API key in use.
+Otherwise Paddle returns 403 Forbidden.
+- **Key rotation:** Plan regular rotation and subscribe to webhooks like `api_key.expiring` / `api_key.expired`.
+The backend `POST /api/payments/paddle/webhook` endpoint logs these events; add signature verification and alerting before production.
+- **Error mapping:** Backend maps authentication formatting issues to 400 and permission/project mismatches to 403 with actionable guidance.

 ## 📋 API Endpoints